 If you feel that you have been subject to unlawful acts that may warrant the filing of a class action, please call us for a free consultation.
 We will be happy to evaluate your claim without charge and explain class actions procedure .

 We are currently working on timeshare class cases, TCPA cases, and FDCPA cases.
 We are also interested in claims involving the Illinois Biometric Act, bank overcharges, breaches of insurance policies, the mislabeling of food products, investor fraud, Ponzi schemes and breaches of form consumer contracts.

 Howard began his career at the Sonnenschein firm, now Dentons, doing legal work for large corporate clients such as Allstate Insurance and McDonald's Corporation.
 He then became a litigation partner at a Antonow and Fink in Chicago doing corporate litigation for mid-sized companies.
 In 1994, he started his own practice representing plaintiffs.
 He joint ventures with other plaintiffs' firms as needed.

 Howard regularly speaks and writes on litigation issues and securities law.
-He has written articles for the ABA Section of Litigation Journal, the PIABA Law Journal, and taught a writing seminar on class actions at Chicago Kent Law School.
+His articles have have been published in the ABA Section of Litigation Journal and the PIABA Law Journal (Public Investors Advocate Bar Association).
+He taught a writing seminar on class actions at Chicago Kent Law School.
 He has presented half a dozen times at meetings of PIABA.

 Claims brought for investors include the recommendation of unsuitable investments, breach of fiduciary duty, misrepresentations, and unauthorized trading.
 We will evaluate your claim without charge to you.
 All representation is done on a contingent fee basis.